 Forgiveness ≠ Reconciliation ≠ Restoration

 This past week I preached a message on the book of Hosea, in which we looked at a story of radical forgiveness, reconciliation, and restoration.
-It's important to note that those are not three ways of saying the same thing.
+It is important to note that those are not three ways of saying the same thing.
 Sometimes for emphasis we might say that someone is mean, nasty, and unkind, or we might say that someone is good looking, beautiful, and gorgeous.
 But these three words "forgiveness", "reconciliation", and "restoration" are not synonyms, they are separate actions that might entail the healing of a relationship, but the three are not necessary components of one another.
 A person might choose to forgive, but never reconcile, you might forgive and reconcile but not experience restoration, you also might experience restoration without ever forgiving or reconciling (which often contributes to significant conflict).
 I'm writing on this, because a key point I made in my message on Hosea was that as followers of Jesus we are called to mimic Hosea in chasing Gomer.
 As Hosea chased his unfaithful wife (Gomer), and our faithful God chased us in our unfaithfulness, we too are called to chase the Gomers in our lives, as we love and forgive others just as God in Christ loved and forgave us (Eph.
 4:32).
 That being said, let's start by defining our terms.

 Forgiveness is fundamentally the cessation of anger or resentment toward someone for an offense, flaw, or mistake.
 Obviously there is so much more to forgiveness, but for our sake I think it is helpful to recognize that the primary ingredient of forgiveness is a willingness to not hold a grudge.
 Famously, the apostle Peter asked Jesus if seven (being the biblically symbolic number of perfection) was the right amount of times to forgive your brother if they repeatedly were sinning against you in the same way.
 He wanted to know if wiping away the emotional and relational debt of the relationship seven times would suffice.
 Jesus famously responded, "I do not say to you seven times, but seventy-seven times" (Matt.
 18:22).
 As followers of Jesus we are told not to hold grudges, not to allow our wrath to control us when we are sinned against, as the Apostle Paul says (quoting Deut.
 32:35) "Repay no one evil for evil, but give thought to do what is honorable in the sight of all.
 If possible, so far as it depends on you, live peaceably with all.
 Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, 'Vengeance is mine, I will repay, says the Lord'" (Rom.
 12:17-19).
 Forgiveness is essentially monodirectional; sometimes two people need to forgive one another but you don't need two people in order to forgive.
 Forgiveness entails one person refusing to hold the offense, flaw, or mistake against the other, and instead entrusting them to God who judges justly (1 Pet.
 2:23).